Methodological aspects of research and societal outreach in public health and primary care

 Register here.

-7. Causality in qualitative and quantitative research
+7. Causality reasoning in research

 Location: Together in The Core, Campus UZ Gent